rankutah/blog/sites/rank-utah/content/services/local-seo.md

 You can often see movement in 4–12 weeks, with stronger gains over 3–6 months.
 Timelines depend on your starting point, competition, and service area.
 Quick wins typically include GBP fixes, category/keyword alignment, and getting reviews from previous customers.

 ### What do you do each month?
-Monthly work includes improving the Google Business Profile (categories, services, descriptions, photos), keeping listings accurate across major directories, aligning profiles and content to local keywords, and tracking calls and clicks.
-Clear monthly reporting is provided.
+Monthly work includes improving the Google Business Profile (categories, services, descriptions, photos), keeping listings accurate across major directories, aligning profiles and content to local keywords, and reporting calls and clicks.

 ### Do I need a long‑term contract?
 No. Plans are month‑to‑month.
-Priorities, deliverables, and tracking are agreed up front so you know what’s happening and why.
+Priorities and monthly work are agreed up front so it’s clear what’s happening and why.

 ### How much does it cost?
 Plans start at $199/mo.
 See the full details on the [Pricing](/pricing) page.